Cathy Lewis: Partnership with Elliott Lewis

 Lewis met actor Elliott Lewis (who had the same surname) when they recorded at The Woodbury Playhouse on November 6, 1940.
 On April 30, 1943, while Elliott was on leave from the Army, they married at Chapman Park Hotel in Los Angeles.
 Elliott's uncle Eddie Raiden was best man.
 Together, the couple worked on such old time radio classics as Voyage of the Scarlet Queen and Suspense.
 They earned a combined income of $90,000 per year.

 Both Lewises were staples of vintage American radio in numerous, genre-spanning works in comedy and drama (they were, for example, regulars among what was known as Hollywood's Radio Row group of performers, appearing often—together and separately—on such programs as The Whistler), especially their co-creation of the anthology series On Stage.

 Together they wrote an episode of Suspense titled "The Thirteenth Sound" that aired in 1947 and an episode of Twelve Players titled "Checkerboard" that aired in 1948.

-The Lewises separated on their fourteenth anniversary, and Lewis filed for divorce, on the grounds of mental cruelty.
+The Lewises separated on their fourteenth anniversary, and Cathy filed for divorce, on the grounds of mental cruelty.
 The divorce was granted on April 16, 1958.

 Films and television

 Most of her film work in the 1940s was in uncredited bit parts.
 She recreated her My Friend Irma role on television for the show's first two seasons, but, overworked and tired of the role, left the show in 1953.

 She had a supporting role in The Party Crashers (1958).
 That same year, she and Elliott Lewis divorced, putting an end to their image as "Mr. and Mrs. Radio."
 A year later, she starred as half the title of a short-lived bid to bring another radio show, Fibber McGee and Molly, to television, with Bob Sweeney as Fibber to Lewis's Molly.
-The show initially had mixed reviews, but it was canceled during its first season.
+The show initially had mixed reviews, but it was cancelled during its first season.

 In 1961, Lewis received positive notice for her supporting role in the movie The Devil at 4 O'Clock.
 She began a recurring role as Deirdre Thompson, the snooty sister of George Baxter, on the television hit Hazel.

 In 1962, she appeared (voice only) in the John Wayne movie Hatari!, as the radio voice of Arusha Control.

 Lewis played a widow courted by two muleskinners in the 1964 episode "Graydon's Charge" of the syndicated series Death Valley Days.

+In 1965 Lewis played steamboat Captain Samantha Stewart in a Season 8 Wagon Train episode titled "The Captain Sam Story".
+The episode aired on March 21.